otaviof/go-get-d/README.md

 ## Inspect Import

-You can additionally inspect the import searching for `main` package to `go build` the project executable.
-To inspect the import use `go-get-d --inspect`, i.e.:
+You can additionally *inspect* the given import searching for the `main` package, when found it will be subject to `go build`, creating the application executable.
+Please consider the usage of the `--inspect` flag:

 ```bash
 go-get-d --inspect [import]